Frequently Asked Questions for Prospective Clinic Students

 Q. When can I take a clinic class?

-All clinics give first preference to graduating 3Ls who have not yet had a clinic.
+first preference to graduating 3Ls who have not yet taken a clinic.
+If you are interested

 Q. What is Rule XV and how do I know if I am eligible?